RealOrko/sql-d/docs/configuration.md

 ### No `appsettings.json`

 If you look at [appsettings.json](https://github.com/RealOrko/sql-d/blob/master/src/sql-d/appsettings.json), you will notice a registry and sql-d instance that is defaulted to `localhost` using port `5000`.
 You do not have to have an `appsettings.json` and you can construct configuration objects manually like below, although it is highly recommended you add one.
-It is most likely that the sensible defaults for the construction of these objects wont meet your requirements for upgrades going forward.
+Highly likely that the sensible defaults for the construction of these objects wont meet your requirements for upgrades.
+However if you need something quick, then here it is ...

 ```csharp
 public static SqlDConfiguration Default { get; } = new SqlDConfiguration()